-Digital Care Planning Limited take the privacy and security of your personal information very seriously.
+Digital Care Planning Limited takes the privacy and security of your personal information very seriously.

-We want you to be confident that the information you enter into our site, Amber Care Plans, is safe, confidential and secure.
-In this Privacy Notice we’ve taken good care to explain clearly what information we may collect about you, why we collect it and how we use it.
+We want you to be confident that the information you enter into our site is safe, confidential and secure.
+In this Privacy Notice we try to explain clearly what information we may collect about you, why we collect it and how we use it.

 data controller, Digital Care Planning (“we”, “us”, “our”)

 amberplans.com and our related Amber Care Plans chatbot application facebook.com/ambercareplans/ (the “site”)

 users of our site and service (“you”, “your”)